 Step One: Retrieve your account email

-Although this may be less likely than forgetting your password, the sheer number of email accounts that some individuals possess may mean that they forget which one is registered to the Teams account they need access to.
+Although this may be less likely than forgetting your password, the sheer number of email accounts that some individuals possess may mean they forget which one is registered to the Teams account they need access to.
 If that’s the case, you can use the security info associated with your Microsoft account to retrieve your Teams username.

 Step Two: Attempt to login